bakalyar/currency_converter_api/README.md

 ##In the future:

+1. Add reversed converting in block.
-1. Provide endpoint for converting.
+2. Provide endpoint for converting.